 Hello!
 My name is Leszek and at 25 years old, I'm a super-enthusiastic programmer with a fair deal of experience in the game development industry as a software engineer, and a colourful background in game modding and open-source projects.
 I live, eat & breathe code.

 Always on the lookout for challenges that test my creativity and skills, where well-engineered technical solutions build intense and memorable experiences.
 I take pride in professionalism and ability to cope with stress (not my favourite mobilizing factor, though!), while being easy-going and providing teammates with comic relief. ;)

 Herding the code hogs at the Kraków branch of the company.
-Engine/renderer programming duties apart from that.
+Engine/renderer programming on most days; mentoring and recruiting on others.